 - Community Cat Caregiver shall mean a person who, in accordance with a good faith effort to conduct Trap-Neuter-Return, provides care.
 This care includes providing food, shelter, or medical care to a community cat.
 However, community cat caregivers are not the owner, harborer, controller, or keeper of a community cat.

 - Owner does not include community cat caregiver.
 Explanation: It is important to clarify in the animal control code that the definition of “owner” does not include “community cat caregivers.”
 The ordinance should define exactly what a community cat caregiver is.
 Community cat caregivers neither create nor maintain the outdoor cat population.
 Thus it is unfair to impose on them fines, fees, and other costs of ownership that the law imposes on owners.
 Community cat caregivers are volunteer good Samaritans.
-As such, they are not the legal agents of the original owner and should not be liable for the financial burdens the original owner imposed on the community.

 - Eartipping shall mean the removal of the distal one-quarter of a community cat’s left ear, which is approximately 3/8-inch, or 1 cm, in an adult and proportionally smaller in a kitten.
 This procedure is performed under sterile conditions while the cat is under anesthesia, in compliance with any applicable federal or state law, and under the supervision of a licensed veterinarian.
 Eartips are designed to identify a community cat as being sterilized and lawfully vaccinated for rabies.
 Explanation: It is important to define both the process of eartipping as well as what an eartip means in every TNR ordinance.
 Because eartipping is a universally accepted method to identify a spayed or neutered and vaccinated community cat, it is vital that all eartips are performed in a similar fashion so the end results are consistent.
 Thus, defining the process of eartipping is needed in the ordinance.
 Defining an eartip is also essential because it is the distinguishing feature between a sterilized, vaccinated community cat and an unsterilized, unvaccinated community cat.